EdidiongEsu/capital_bikeshare/README.md

 Check [here](https://www.youtube.com/watch?v=V2m5C0n8Gro&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=46&pp=iAQB) and corresponding Videos for more guidance.

-8. Two new columns, duration and distance are created during the dbt transformation.
+8. Two new columns, `duration` and `distance` are created during the dbt transformation.
 Refer to this [code](https://github.com/EdidiongEsu/capital_bikeshare/blob/main/dbt/capital_bikeshare/models/core/fact_bike_trips.sql) for the details

 ### 6) Looker Studio
 1) Create a blank report on looker
 2) Select the bigquery connector and connect to the transformed data in the dbt production warehouse
 3) Start building dashboard
-4) Several calculated fields are created in order to replicate dashboard in next section
+4) Several calculated fields are created in order to create dashboard in next section.

 ## Dashboard
 The live dashboard created as part of this project can be viewed and interacted with [here](https://lookerstudio.google.com/reporting/51073509-b2e1-4909-a20f-60d02f303c1d)

-Two dashboard pages were created as shown below below:
+Two dashboard pages were created as shown below:

 ![image](https://github.com/EdidiongEsu/capital_bikeshare/blob/main/img/Dash1.jpg)
 ![image](https://github.com/EdidiongEsu/capital_bikeshare/blob/main/img/Dash2.jpg)